denshade/MontyHall/README.md

 It simulates the presenter and the host.

-I run this simulation 1 000 000 times and check how often the result is correct.
+I ran this simulation 1 000 000 times and check how often the result is correct.

 I was unconvinced until I found the following result: